The Tom Parkinson Travel Bursary

 Lavinia (an Anglo-Italian student of Astrophysics) travelled to Cuba and Panama, and has written about both trips on her travel blog site https://lavitravels.wordpress.com/category/panama/ https://lavitravels.wordpress.com/category/cuba/

-Sierra Lan-George-Summana (final year student of Anglo Saxon, Norse and Celtic) travelled to Yangshuo in China to teach at a summer school, and has shared her thoughts here.
+Sierra Lan-George-Summana (a final year student of Anglo Saxon, Norse and Celtic) travelled to Yangshuo in China to teach at a summer school, and has shared her thoughts here.